xjamundx/egghead-rtkq/README.md

 # egghead-rtkq

 A sample app for an egghead course showing how to adopt rtk query in an existing redux / rtk application.
+The fully migrated application can be found in the [rtkq](https://github.com/xjamundx/egghead-rtkq/tree/rtkq/src) branch.
+The `lesssons/` folder has code snippets specific to each lesson.

 ### Setup